 Care Workers, to prove that you are eligible for a free flu vaccination you will just need to provide evidence (i.e. your identity badge or uniform) when you visit your local pharmacy and you will be able to get the vaccine for free.

 Flu is a serious illness for people in vulnerable circumstances.
-Getting the flu vaccine helps to protect our staff, their families and the people we care for and support.
+Getting the flu vaccine helps to protect those who get the vaccine, as well as their families and the people work with, care for and support.

 For the majority of people who catch it flu is unpleasant, but for some it can lead to chest infections, severe complications and death.
 Globally, seasonal flu accounts for about three to five million causes of severe illness annually and between 250,000 and 500,000 deaths.